JohansonB/TS-Benchmark/README.md

 ### R source files

+the benchmark also requires the user to specify the path to a Rscript excutionable using the set_interpreterpaths() method.
-The same procedure has been applied for integrating the Prophet model. the interpretepath variable in the src\main\java\thesis\Models\Prophet class has to be set to the local R interpreter.
+The prophet packages has to be installed to the R enviorment.
 The source files for the R scripts are provided in the directory Scripts/R